chrieke/geojson-invalid-geometry/README.md

 ### Incorrect geometry data type

-For example, a Polygon geometry has type defined as LineString.
+For example, a geometry that can be identified as a Polygon by it's shape, has the geometry `type` defined as another type, e.g. LineString.

 ### Coordinate reference system issues [📝](https://www.rfc-editor.org/rfc/rfc7946#section-4)